gena-tokarev/premier-dev-school/APIs/gRPC/README.md

 RPC abstracts the complexity of remote calls, allowing developers to invoke remote procedures as if they were local functions.

+### Important note:
+REST is a resource-oriented interface.
+RPC is an action-oriented interface.

 ## gRPC
 Provides an additional level of abstraction over the standard HTTP tools.